lawrensylvan/immoweb-keeper/README.md

     immowebCode,          // The Immoweb code of the real estate item fetchDate,            // The current date
-    lastModificationDate, // The last modification date from the immoweb metadata (converted to standard date) creationDate,         // The creaiont date from the immoweb metadata (converted to standard date) expirationDate,       // The expiration date from the immoweb metadata (converted to standard date) geolocation,          // The location information if available from the immoweb metadata (converted to [longitude, latitude]) images,               // The image file names (just have to add the image repo path + immoweb code folders to get the real file location)
+    lastModificationDate, // The last modification date from the immoweb metadata (converted to standard date) creationDate,         // The creation date from the immoweb metadata (converted to standard date) expirationDate,       // The expiration date from the immoweb metadata (converted to standard date) geolocation,          // The location information if available from the immoweb metadata (converted to [longitude, latitude]) images,               // The image file names (just have to add the image repo path + immoweb code folders to get the real file location)